- Our desires are not inherent, but copied. When someone wants something, we naturally want it too.

 - If people don’t find positive outlets for their desires, they will find destructive ones: people don’t fight because they want different things.
 They fight because they want the same things.
 A few days before the 11th of September 2001, terrorists were hanging out in bars in Florida.
-Understand: you can’t destroy something if at some level you don’t desire it.
-The more people fight, the more they look like what they’re fighting.
+Understand: you can’t destroy something if at some level you don’t desire it as well.
+The more people fight, the more they become like what they’re fighting.

 When a person’s identity becomes completely tied to a mimetic model, they can never truly escape that model because doing so would mean destroying their own reason for being.